• •

 What Is Mosaic Knitting

 Don’t be scared of mosaic knitting!
-It looks complicated but you can use your basic knitting skills to create this beautiful colorwork.
+It looks complicated, but you can use basic knitting skills to create this beautiful colorwork.
 Like with crochet, it’s a two-color pattern with graphic motif details.
 And, just like with crochet, you’re working with one color at a time, then working into the rows below to create the illusion that you’ve worked with two colors in the same row – and to create those great designs.

-You slip a stitch to move the color to the row below, creating the aforementioned illusion.
+Slip a stitch to move the color to the row below, creating the aforementioned illusion.
 You alternate colors from row to row, slip stitching to work across one or more rows below.

 You can use garter stitch with slip stitches to create mosaic knit patterns.
 Therefore, it’s a surprisingly easy technique to learn.
 However, you can also get more advanced.
-For example you can combine garter and stockinette stitches in the same mosaic pattern.
+For example, you can combine garter and stockinette stitches in the same mosaic pattern.
 You can also use just stockinette; you’ll get a more impressionistic, elongated design if you use the same chart for stockinette as compared to garter, and it’s a really cool effect.

 Mosaic Knitting and Mosaic Crochet Charts